 Swedish parents are among the EU’s most successful in balancing work and family responsibilities.
 Female and maternal employment rates are among the highest in the EU, and child poverty is among the lowest.
 The country’s family policy is aimed at supporting the dual-earner family model and ensuring the same rights and obligations regarding family and work for both women and men.
 Generous spending on family benefits, flexible leave and working hours for parents with young children and affordable, high-quality childcare are the main factors for success.
 The aim of the Swedish financial family policy is to contribute to improved conditions for good living standards for all families with children, increased freedom of choice and empowerment of parents, as well as to promote equality in parenthood between women and men.

 A high proportion of women use flexible working arrangements.
-Female and male part-time employment rates stand at 39.6% and 14.6% respectively, compared to the EU averages of 32.5% for women and 9.4% for men.
+Female and male part-time employment rates stand at 38.3% and 15.1% respectively, compared to the EU averages of 32.8% for women and 9.9% for men.
 Women work on average five hours per week less than men, a smaller difference than elsewhere in the EU.
-At 15.8%, The gender pay gap in Sweden is lower than the EU average of 16.2%.
+At 15.2% in 2013, the gender pay gap in Sweden is lower than the EU average of 16.3%.

 Sweden has a highly developed and flexible parental leave scheme that allows and encourages both parents to spend time with their children.
-The mother and the father are together entitled to up to 16 months paid leave per child, which makes it possible to be on paid leave for a total of 16 months per child.
-Of this, 13 months are paidat 80% of the most recent income up to a ceiling of approximately 444,000 SEK (€51,100) per year in 2016.
+The mother and the father are each entitled to up to 8 months of paid leave per child, which makes it possible to be on paid leave for a total of 16 months per child.
+Of this, 13 months are paid at 80% of the most recent income up to a ceiling of approximately 443,000 SEK (€51,100) per year in 2016.
 In order to strengthen the economy for households with low income the basic level of paid leave was raised as of 1st January 2016 to 250 SEK per day, the remaining three months are paid at a flat rate of 180 SEK (€21) per day.

 As an economic incentive for mothers and fathers to share childcare more equally the Swedish government introduced a ’Gender equality bonus’ in 2008.
 The bonus is linked to the take-up of parental benefit and it amounts to a maximum of 13,500 SEK (€1,570) per child.

-At around 3.1% of GDP, financial benefits for children and families represent one of the highest shares in the EU (the EU average is 2.2% of GDP).
+At around 3.2% of GDP, financial benefits for children and families represent one of the highest shares in the EU (the 2012 EU average was 2.4% of GDP).
 Along with the high level of labour force participation, this is also seen as a major reason for low poverty among children.
 Sweden has one of the EU’s lowest child poverty rates (19.4% in 2012) and was among the top-rated nations for child well-being in the 2007 UNICEF report.

 In order to increase family income the housing allowance for families with children was raised in both 2012 and 2014.
 Totally an investment of 1,7 billion SEK has been made.
 Housing allowance is a benefit for low-income families, which varies in level depending on household income.
 The amount received depends on income, housing costs, the size of the home and the number of children within the household.
-Individual income levels for both parents are subject to a ceiling, which in practice means that it is mostly single parents who receive the housing allowance.
-And since more women than men are single parents, it means in turn that more women than men receive it.
+Individual income levels for both parents are subject to a ceiling, which in practice means that it is mostly lone parents who receive the housing allowance.
+Since more women than men are lone parents, it means in turn that more women than men receive it.